Background information on Heuristic play

 Treasure baskets are an idea introduction to heuristic play for young babies especially those who are not yet mobile.

 It's better to introduce this activity after baby has been feed and has had a sleep otherwise a hungry and tired baby will only become frustrated and uninterested.
 Move other toys away out of sight as not to cause a distraction.
-Treasure baskets which are used twice or three times a week have more affect and promote more interest than a basket which is used continuously.
+Treasure baskets which are used less frequently have more affect and promote more interest than a basket which is out and used continuously.

 *To extend babies learning further you can name objects as he/ She holds them, for older children you can ask them questions regarding how the objects feel when they touch them are they soft/hard rough smooth.
 As well as helping to promote children’s attention and concentration you are also introducing new vocabulary.